matthew-andrews/offline-news-server-rendered/README.md

 ### Prerequisites

-UNIX-like laptop running node (would happily accept pull requests to fix it for Windows but I don't have the means to test that here).
+UNIX-like computer running node (would happily accept pull requests to fix it for Windows but I don't have the means to test that here).

 Install a copy of **[offline-news-api](https://github.com/matthew-andrews/offline-news-api)** and run locally (follow instructions on that repository).